AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >
 >You cannot reopen a case by responding to an email notification from a closed ticket.
 To reopen the case, make sure that you have been given [Shared Access](https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-26164) by the account owner.

-To reopen your case, reply to the email from our Support System related to that case and request the agent to reopen it.
-If you do this within 14 days of the case being closed, the agent can reopen the case for you.
-However, if it's after 14 days, the agent will have to create a new case.

 ### Submit ticket using Cloud Console {#cloud-console}

 To submit a new support ticket using the Cloud Console, follow these steps: